Craig Bellamy: Great Britain

 Bellamy assisted Giggs to score the opening goal of a 3–1 victory over the United Arab Emirates in the team's following fixture.
 He was named Great Britain's captain for the final group game, from which Giggs was absent.
 The side won a 1–0 victory over Uruguay at the Millennium Stadium in Cardiff.
-The result allowed Great Britain to progress to a quarter-final with the Republic of Korea.
+The result allowed Great Britain to progress to a quarter-final with South Korea.
 Bellamy was substituted minutes before the end of normal time.
 The game went to extra time and penalties; Great Britain were eliminated after losing the shootout 5–4.

 Style of play

 Bellamy has been described as having a dynamic style of play with quick, bursting technique and calmness under pressure.
 He began his career as a central midfielder, but was moved further forward during his time with Norwich and featured in several attacking roles, playing as both a winger and a centre-forward for the remainder of his career.
 He preferred playing a counter-attacking style of football as his pace often allowed him to exploit space behind the defenders as the opposition team pressed forward.
 As Premier League managers shifted toward favouring strikers with a more physical presence, Bellamy adapted to a wider role, studying leading wingers such as Franck Ribéry to improve his game.

 His former Wales, Blackburn and Manchester City manager Mark Hughes said he loved having Bellamy on his teams because of "the intensity he brings" and "his desire to affect the game every single time he plays".
 Hughes acknowledged that Bellamy developed a reputation as being sometimes difficult to work with but stated, "If you understand him and support him, he will play his heart out for you".
 Louise Taylor of The Guardian highlighted the considerable attacking threat that Bellamy possessed and that his pace was "complemented by high-calibre finishing ability".
 His best tally in a single season in the Premier League was 17 goals during his spell with Blackburn in 2005–06 although his goalscoring record was questioned by his former Newcastle manager Graeme Souness during his time with the club.